The UK is the world’s third-largest e-commerce market (SendCloud, 2020).

 Product/service landing pages need to provide enough detail for customers to make a decision, without being overly complicated.

 Another obvious yet often overlooked factor is the user journey i.e. how a user gets from A to B. The most important journey a user will make is buying a product.
 Think about the confusing nature of some websites that make you follow convoluted journeys to complete the most basic of tasks.

 Further frustrations include lack of product information, ‘hidden’ costs that only become apparent at the basket stage, special offers that don’t activate at checkout, unresponsive and slow pages, and links that take you to either an unrelated page or round and round in a circle.

 Make sure to iron out any unnecessary road blockers that may inadvertently lose customers.

-The above is why we suggest completing a comprehensive UX audit on an annual basis.
+The above is why we suggest completing a comprehensive website audit on an annual basis.

-We strongly recommend contracting a web development agency to complete a UX audit because they will have the specialist tools, resources, and skillsets necessary to complete it to a high level.
+We strongly recommend contracting a web development agency to complete a website audit because they will have the specialist tools, resources, and skillsets necessary to complete it to a high level.

 Here at CSI Media, our UX team work with cutting-edge tools to analyse user behaviour.
 Together with our background in consumer psychology, this helps us to make insightful recommendations.

-Contact us if you’d like help with conducting your UX audit.
+Contact us if you’d like help with conducting your website audit.